Here are some tips to make the day full of giving thanks and you less stressed.

 Share your best tip for making Thanksgiving celebrations less stressful.

-April Miller of April Miller Professional Organizing once described life like having a plate of food.
+April Miller of April Miller Professional Organizing once described life as having a plate of food.
 Even when it is full we keep putting more food on top.

 Let’s think about stress, do you